Step 7: Configure Google Authenticator

 ⚠️ You will have two separate authenticator secrets for non-live and live if you have access to both environments.
 So make sure to store each one as separate entries so you can easily retrieve the correct one.

-- Install Microsoft Authenticator App on your mobile device
+- Install Google Authenticator App on your mobile device

 - Open the app

-- Tap the QR code in bottom right
+- Tap the plus (+) symbol in the bottom right

 - Tap

-Enter the code manually>Work or school account - Enter your email as account name
+Enter a setup key - Enter your email as account name

 Summary Checklist